ko1/rubyhackchallenge/EN/4_bug.md

 }
 ```

-And we can fix this problem.
-Yay.
+And now we have fixed this problem.
+Yay!

-Ruby can represent huge numbers as long as memory is available.
-However, C or other languages have a limitation for integer representation.
+Ruby can represent huge numbers as integers, as long as memory is available.
+However, C or other languages often have a limit on their integer representation.
-It is important that we need to recognize such limitation (it is not only for Ruby).
+It is important to recognize such limitations, not only for Ruby, but for programming in general.

 ## Debugging tips

-If you have a problem with huge application, what should we do?
+If you have a problem with huge application, what should you do?

-Reduce the code.
-(If it is acceptable) delete the lines of an application.
+Try to reduce the amount of code involved.
+If it is acceptable, you should gradually delete the lines of an application using a strategy similar to the binary search we used earlier.

-You should use version management system (git and so on) so it is easy to restore.
+You should use version control (e.g. git) so that you can easily revert any changes you make.
+This can make it easier to aggressively delete code.

 There are non-deterministic bugs related to GC bugs, threading bugs, VM bugs and so on (Koichi got such errors frequently).

 MRI has many assertions to check assumptions.
-Usually we disable such assertion checking because of performance.
-But you can use it to debug.
+Usually we disable such assertion checking because of their impact on performance.
+But you can use enable them to help you to debug.
 Setting `RGENGC_CHECK_MODE` in `gc.c` to 2, and `VM_CHECK_MODE` in `vm_core.h` to 1, will enable this feature.
-If you want to pass these options to C compiler, pass `-DRGENGC_CHECK_MODE=2 -DVM_CHECK_MODE=1` options as cflags (and you need to run `make clean` before this trial).
+If you want to pass these options to the C compiler, pass `-DRGENGC_CHECK_MODE=2 -DVM_CHECK_MODE=1` options as cflags (and you need to run `make clean` before this trial).